 Steps to Prevent Exposures and Protect Worker Health

 Employers and workers can take steps to protect health when working with products that contain potentially hazardous chemicals.

 Choose Safer Products and Read about the Products Being Used

-- Always read product labels and MSDSs and follow manufacturers' instructions when using all nail salon products, including those labeled as "free" of hazardous chemicals.
-MSDSs may not contain all of the information needed to adequately protect yourself, e.g., the manufacturer may state "wear impervious gloves" without specifying the type of glove material needed.
+Always read product labels and SDSs and follow manufacturers' instructions when using all nail salon products, including those labeled as "free" of hazardous chemicals.
+SDSs may not contain all of the information needed to adequately protect yourself, e.g., the manufacturer may state "wear impervious gloves" without specifying the type of glove material needed.